 You will lie flat for several hours.
 During this time, an IV line continues to give you fluids.
 You will likely stay in the hospital for 3 to 5 days after the procedure.

-Side effects include tiredness, abdominal pain, fever, nausea, and loss of appetite.
 These may last for several days.
-Medications can help lessen certain side effects.
+Medicines can help ease some side effects.

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |

 3500 Gaston Ave., Dallas, TX 75246-2017 | 1.800.4BAYLOR